Ostap Safin

 Ostap Safin (born 11 February 1999) is a Czech professional ice hockey forward.
-He is currently playing for HC Sparta Praha of the Czech Extraliga (ELH).
+He is currently an unrestricted free agent who most recently played for Traktor Chelyabinsk of the Kontinental Hockey League (KHL).

 Playing career

 Safin made his Czech Extraliga debut playing with Sparta Prague during the 2015–16 Czech Extraliga season.

 Safin was drafted by the Edmonton Oilers in the 4th round, 115th overall, in the 2017 NHL Entry Draft.
-Shortly after this he was picked 53rd overall by the Saint John Sea Dogs of the QMJHL in the 2017 CHL Import Draft.
-After this he made the move to North America to play for the Sea Dogs during the 2017–18 season.
+Shortly after this, he was picked 53rd overall by the Saint John Sea Dogs of the QMJHL in the 2017 CHL Import Draft.
+After this, he made the move to North America to play for the Sea Dogs during the 2017–18 season.

 During a productive rookie season with the Sea Dogs, Safin agreed to a three-year, entry-level contract with the Oilers on March 6, 2018.
 Safin played out the regular season with the Sea Dogs, leading the club in scoring with 26 goals and 32 assists for 58 points to be named the club's rookie of the year.
-With the Dogs finishing out of playoff contention, Safin embarked on his North American professional career to be assigned to the Oilers AHL affiliate, the Bakersfield Condors, on March 20, 2018.
+With the Dogs finishing out of playoff contention, Safin embarked on his North American professional career to was assigned to the Oilers AHL affiliate, the Bakersfield Condors, on March 20, 2018.

-At the conclusion of his entry-level contract with the Oilers, Safin as an impending restricted free agent opted to return to the Czech Republic and re-join his original club, HC Sparta Praha, by agreeing to a two-year contract on 26 May 2022.
+After his entry-level contract with the Oilers, Safin as an impending restricted free agent, opted to return to the Czech Republic and re-join his original club, HC Sparta Praha, by agreeing to a two-year contract on 26 May 2022.

+Approaching the 2023–24 season, Safin left Sparta and moved to the KHL on an initial tryout basis with HC Lada Togliatti.
+On 16 August 2023, Safin successfully secured a one-year contract with Lada.
+In the midst of the 2024–25 season, Safin transferred to eventual Gagarin Cup finalists, Traktor Chelyabinsk, registering 2 goals through 17 playoff appearances.